-ii.
+- ii.
 Special Emphasis Site List.
-Supervisors have the option to implement special emphasis programs using a variety of options.
+Supervisors have the option to implement special emphasis programs using a variety of options. - iii.

-iii.
 Early Warning Site List.
 Report that identifies major dollar value construction projects by estimated start date.
 This alerts compliance supervisors of these upcoming projects for planning purposes only.
-When an early warning project is 30% complete (estimated) the site will be assigned to the monthly inspection site list.
+When an early warning project is 30% complete (estimated) the site will be assigned to the monthly inspection site list. - iv.

-iv.
 Archiving Inspection Sites.
-When inspections are completed from the Inspection Site List or the Special Emphasis Site List, enter in the IMIS (NCR) (OSHA 1 Form Field 42) N-0-6 and the Dodge Number.
+When inspections are completed from the Inspection Site List or the Special Emphasis Site List, enter in OSHA Express (OSHA 1 Form Field 42) N-0-6 and the Dodge Number.
 Enter "N" in the TYPE field, "06" in the ID field and the "Dodge Number" in the VALUE field.
 Completed or canceled projects may be handled so as not to produce an OSHA-1 and 000 Inspection.
 Instead of entering "completed" or "canceled" in the OSHA-1 form, click on an assignment in the Inspection Site List and then click the archive button.
 The next screen will ask the user to input the OSHA-1 Number, enter "completed", or enter "canceled."
-This step will archive the selected assignment and remove it from the Inspection Site List. \Note - Construction Intranet Targeting is designed to archive sites using the OSHA-1 (Field 42) on the NCR system.
+This step will archive the selected assignment and remove it from the Inspection Site List.

+Note: Construction intranet targeting is designed to archive sites using the OSHA-1 (Field 42) on OSHA Express.
 Selected projects are archived indefinitely.

 5. Agriculture Safety and Health (ASH) Programmed Inspections.
 Programmed inspections normally result in a comprehensive inspection of the worksite.
 Housing, if provided as a condition of employment, will be inspected.
 Field sanitation inspections will be conducted as well.
-Any observed violations of Department of Agriculture pesticide regulations will be referred to the Department of Agriculture, Pesticide Division.

-Occupational Safety and Health Division requirements associated with pesticides will be handled by ASH or East or West Compliance in accordance with procedures.
+Any observed violations of Department of Agriculture pesticide regulations will be referred to the Department of Agriculture, Structural Pest Control and Pesticide Division.
+OSH Division requirements associated with pesticides will be handled by ASH or East or West Compliance in accordance with procedures.

 - a.
 General.
-The ASH Bureau, the PSIM Bureau, and the IT Division have established a selection process for agricultural commodity producers that rely heavily on migrant labor.
+The ASH Bureau, the PSIM Bureau, and the RIT Division have established a selection process to include agricultural commodity producers that rely heavily on migrant labor in accordance with the Migrant Housing Act and also for those who do not rely on migrant labor.
 This selection process is incorporated into the Inspection Targeting System.
-The administrative standards used to develop the program are designed to provide broad employer - neutral representative inspection coverage of establishments that are utilizing a migrant labor workforce. - b.
+The administrative standards used to develop the program are designed to provide broad employer - neutral representative inspection coverage of agricultural employers who are utilizing a migrant labor workforce as well as for those who do not. - b.
 Inspection Assignment.
-ASH, PSIM and IT will use available resources to identify agriculture employers who are utilizing migrant employees and establish a database.
-After the database is established, the Inspection Targeting System will be used to produce a randomly selected assignment listing of employers who fall into these ASH Targeting Classes: - i.
-Class I - Not registered with ASH for the most current year and not registered with ASH for the past two years. - ii.
-Class II - Not registered with ASH for the most current year, but registered with ASH during one of the previous two years. - iii.
-Class III - Growers having 6 or more violations of the Migrant Housing Act from preoccupancy inspection activity. - iv.
-Class IV - Grower has been issued a provisional certificate from ASH and was not inspected during the past calendar year.
+ASH, PSIM and RIT will use available resources to identify agriculture employers who are utilizing migrant employees and establish a database.
+After the database is established, the Inspection Targeting System will be used to produce a randomly selected assignment listing of agriculture employers who meet the following criteria based on the Migrant Housing Act: - i.
+Employers subject to an annual preoccupancy inspection by the Department of Labor of North Carolina and found not to be in one hundred percent (100%) compliance at that inspection (for the most current year).